 We are deeply rooted in the communities where we do business and are respected for our sustainability and our environmentally sound practices.
 All WMR recycling facilities are environmentally safe operations, fully complying with all EPA regulations.
 This assures all of our customers that their scrap will be handled in an environmentally safe manner.

-In 2013, Western Metals Recycling’s Englewood and Grand Junction facilities were recognized by the Colorado Environmental Leadership Program (ELP) as Gold Leaders.
+In 2018, Western Metals Recycling’s Englewood and Grand Junction facilities were recognized by the Colorado Environmental Leadership Program (ELP) as Gold Leaders.
 The ELP is a statewide environmental recognition and reward program administered by the Colorado Department of Public Health and Environment.
 ELP recognized the WMR Colorado sites for voluntarily going beyond compliance with state and federal regulations and for their commitment to continual environmental improvement.
-The Gold level is the Program’s highest achievement, accomplished by WMR in their first year of participation.
+The Gold level is the Program’s highest achievement, accomplished by WMR six years in a row.

 A Commitment to Safety

 Western Metals Recycling received the Award of Merit from the Utah Safety Council for 2018 for the sixth consecutive year.
 This award recognizes outstanding achievements in corporate safety programs.